niranjanpowade/niranjanpowade/README.md

 ## About Me
 - 🔭 Currently working as a Software Developer.
-- 💻 Proficient in JavaScript and Java.
+- 💻 Proficient in React, Javascript and Nodejs.
 - 📱 Specialize in building apps with React Native.

 ## Portfolio